teikmeout/SampleLessonCSSBoxModel/README.md

 ## Let's do some exercises
 Look into `index.html` file and let's start styling:
-1. Make a div, with a fancy border
+1. Make a div, with a thick fancy border of 25px with the color `rebeccapurple`
 2. Give me the dimmensions considering thickness of the box-model

 ## Wrap up
 What did we learn?
-1. CSS height (and why it's important)
-2. CSS width
-3. CSS Box Model
+- [x] box model: everything is a box in HTML
+    - [x] Margin: exterior separation from the element, invisible
+    - [x] Border: delimiter of the exterior of the HTML element
+    - [x] Padding: spacing between the border and the content, invisible
+    - [x] Content: whatever you want to put there
+- [x] How to set and modify these properties
+- [x] top, right, bottom, left

 ## Resources
 - [W3Schools CSS box model](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=2&ved=0ahUKEwi9jrbF7t7UAhVKOT4KHamxCdAQFggsMAE&url=https%3A%2F%2Fwww.w3schools.com%2Fcss%2Fcss_boxmodel.asp&usg=AFQjCNFDEcG_RtTiv54J65CJ5iyZKa4SkQ&cad=rja)